 John N. Williams, Ph.D.
 (Co-Founder, Managing Partner)

-John Williams is an ecologist and researcher at the University of California, Davis, and serves as PAE’s Chief Scientific Officer.
-His work focuses on the nexus of humans and natural systems, where he uses an ecological framework to examine topics related to biodiversity, conservation, ecosystem services, the interface between agriculture and natural habitat, and human demographics.
-His recent work looks at ways to assess and conserve biodiversity in working landscapes, including vineyards, rangelands, coffee plantations, and community forest reserves in both temperate and tropical landscapes.
-John is also a visiting scholar at the Gifford Center for Population Studies at UC Davis, and recently completed a study on human population growth in the biodiversity hotspots.
-Previously, John worked for Conservation International, where he directed their Population and Environment Program.
-He has also worked as an environmental consultant on forestry issues in Latin America and served as a Peace Corps Volunteer in Morocco.
-He received his Ph.D. from UC Davis, where his research focused on the patterns of tree diversity in the tropical dry forests of Mexico.
-John holds master’s degrees in environmental management and public policy from Duke University and a bachelor’s degree in biology from Colorado College.
-He speaks English (native), as well as French (fluent) and Spanish (fluent).
+John Williams is co-founder and Chief Scientific Officer at PAE and works as a researcher at the University of California, Davis.
+He has over 20 years of experience working in natural resource management and conservation both in the US and internationally.
+In particular, he is interested in the nexus of humans and natural systems, where his research examines topics related to land management, ecosystem services, the interface between agriculture and natural habitat, and biodiversity conservation.
+His recent work includes quantifying carbon stocks in vineyard landscapes, modeling the effects of climate change on plant and animal distributions, and comparing the effects of wild and prescribed fire on forest structure and regeneration.
+Previously, John was a professor of biodiversity and conservation management at the National Polytechnic Institute in Oaxaca, Mexico, and directed the Population and Environment Program at Conservation International.
+He has also worked as an environmental consultant on sustainable coffee and forestry issues in Latin America and served as a Peace Corps Volunteer in Morocco.
+He received his Ph.D. from UC Davis, as well as master’s degrees in environmental management and public policy from Duke University, and a bachelor’s degree in biology from Colorado College.
+He speaks English (native), as well as Spanish (fluent) and French (fluent).

 Josué Medellín-Azuara, Ph.D.
 (Chief Financial Officer, Managing Partner)